bictorv/chaosnet-bridge/NCP.md

 ## Caveats

-The foreign protocol type (see [Section 6](https://tumbleweed.nu/r/lm-3/uv/amber.html#Using-Foreign-Protocols-in-Chaosnet) in Chaosnet) is not even tried, but since foreign data in UNC packets are uncontrolled (not in order) it doesn't make sense - however in `chaos_seqpacket` below it would.
+The foreign protocol type (see [Section 6](https://tumbleweed.nu/r/lm-3/uv/amber.html#Using-Foreign-Protocols-in-Chaosnet) in Chaosnet) is not even tried, but should be tested (using `chaos_seqpacket`).

 There are remains of code for a `chaos_simple` socket type, an early idea which is not needed with how `chaos_stream` now works.